 Carnett’s sign (described by a surgeon, J.B.
 Carnett, in 1926) is a physical exam finding that helps differentiate abdominal wall or psychogenic pain from intra-abdominal sources of pain.

-A positive Carnett’s sign should broaden the differential of abdominal pain to include: hernias, irritation of intercostal nerve roots, rectus sheath hematomas, myofascial pain, anterior cutaneous nerve entrapment (latter also discussed in another pearl) and psychogenic pain.
+A positive Carnett’s sign should broaden the differential of abdominal pain to include: hernias, irritation of intercostal nerve roots, rectus sheath hematomas, myofascial pain, anterior cutaneous nerve entrapment or ACNES (see related pearl at www.Pearls4Peers.com 6) and psychogenic pain.
 In the appropriate clinical setting, local corticosteroids or anesthetic injections, or the application of hot or cold packs may be therapeutic.
-2,5
+2,7

 - Carnett JB.
 Intercostal neuralgia as a cause of abdominal pain and tenderness.
 J Surg Gynecol Obstet 1926; 42:625-632.

 - Bundrick JB, Litin SC.
 Clinical pearls in general internal medicine.
 Mayo Clin Proceedings 2011;86: 70–74. https://mayoclinic.pure.elsevier.com/en/publications/clinical-pearls-in-general-internal-medicine-2.

 - Takada T, Ikusaka M, Ohira Y, et al. Diagnostic usefulness of Carnett’s test in psychogenic abdominal pain.
 Intern Med 2011;50:213-17. https://www.jstage.jst.go.jp/article/internalmedicine/50/3/50_3_213/_article